awsdocs/amazon-cloudfront-developer-guide/doc_source/controlling-origin-requests.md

    ```
    aws cloudfront create-origin-request-policy --generate-cli-skeleton yaml-input > origin-request-policy.yaml
    ```
-**Note**
-The `yaml-input` option is available only in [version 2 of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-With version 1 of the AWS CLI, you can generate an input file in JSON format\.
-For more information, see [Generating AWS CLI skeleton and input parameters from a JSON or YAML input file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html) in the *AWS Command Line Interface User Guide*\.

 1. Open the file named `origin-request-policy.yaml` that you just created\.
 Edit the file to specify the origin request policy settings that you want, then save the file\.
-You can remove optional fields from the file, but don’t remove the required fields\.
+You can remove optional fields from the file, but don't remove the required fields\.

    For more information about the origin request policy settings, see [Understanding origin request policies](#origin-request-understand-origin-request-policy)\.